drepo-eth/site/content/drepo/intro/securing-supply-chain/index.md

 an [executive
 order](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/)
 to improve cybersecurity.
-In combination with the trend to _DevSecOps_ this shows the growing importance of this topic as well as the attention it is receiving.
+In combination with the trend to _DevSecOps_ it shows the growing importance of this topic as well as the attention it is receiving.

 <!-- SLSA -->